 - Prevent Introduction from Outside of the State

 Finally, there have already been many questions about how the re-opening plan will ‘roll-out’.
 To assist in that regard, on April 30 Joe Jacquot, the Governor’s General Counsel, in conjunction with the Florida Chamber of Commerce, conducted a town hall-style ‘Q&A’ webinar.
-Please visit here to listen to the webinar.

 For information about Bogin, Munns & Munns’ own response to Coronavirus readiness.